 \subsection{Reducibilities in an inner model}

-As a further generalization of absolutely \( \bDelta^1_2 \)-reducibility, one could consider arbitrary reductions in \( \Ll ( \R ) \) (between quasi-orders in \( \Ll(\R) \)).
-This is because the theory of \( \Ll ( \R ) \) is canonical under the assumption \( \AD^{\Ll ( \R )} \), and moreover \( \Ll ( \R ) \) includes anything one could consider ``reasonably'' definable, like e.g.\ all Polish spaces up to homeomorphism, all separable Banach spaces up to linear isometry, all Borel and projective sets and functions, and so forth.
-This approach to definable reducibility, namely reducibility in \( \Ll ( \R ) \), has been explicitly considered e.g.\ in~\cite{Hjorth:1995ve, Hjorth:1999bh} and~\cite[Chapter 9]{Hjorth:2000zr}.
+As a further generalization of absolutely \( \bDelta^1_2 \)-reducibility, one could consider reducibility under determinacy within \( \Ll ( \R ) \); in other words, assuming \( \AD^{\Ll ( \R ) } \) and working inside \( \Ll ( \R ) \) we consider arbitrary reductions between quasi-orders.
+The rationale for this is that \( \Ll ( \R ) \) includes anything one could consider reasonably definable, like e.g.~all Polish spaces up to homeomorphism, all separable Banach spaces up to linear isometry, all Borel and projective sets and functions, and so forth.
+Moreover \( \AD^{\Ll ( \R )} \) yields a very detailed picture of \( \Ll ( \R ) \), much akin to what the axiom of constructibility \( \Vv = \Ll \) does for \( \Ll \).
+This approach to definable reducibility has been explicitly considered e.g.~in~\cite{Hjorth:1995ve, Hjorth:1999bh} and~\cite[Chapter 9]{Hjorth:2000zr}.